 They were heading for the Heligoland Bight where they went into battle on 28 August in the first major naval engagement of the War.
 Commodores Reginald Tyrwhitt and Roger Keyes of the Harwich Force planned to ambush German destroyers and cruisers on their daily patrols.
-The Force sent out 31 destroyers, two cruisers and submarines, and were supported by another six cruisers.
+The Force sent out 31 destroyers, two cruisers and submarines.
+They were supported by another six cruisers.

 The battle was 'touch and go' until the arrival of five British battlecruisers, including Invincible and New Zealand and their escorting destroyers.
 Another of the battlecruisers was HMS Queen Mary.
-She had been built in Jarrow at Palmers Shipyard where Augustine Ashman, husband of Charles and James's cousin Susan, was a member of the workforce.
+As previously noted, she had been built in Jarrow at Palmers Shipyard where Augustine Ashman, husband of Charles and James's cousin Susan, was a member of the workforce.

 British casualties at Heligoland Bight included 35 killed with damage to four of the 54 ships that took part.
 Commodore Tyrwhitt's flagship, the cruiser HMS Arethusa, was badly damaged by shells from two of the German cruisers.
 Of 37 German ships which participated, three cruisers and a destroyer were sunk with the loss of 712 men.
 With Commodore Roger Keyes onboard, the destroyer HMS Lurcher rescued from the water 220 crew members of the cruiser SMS Mainz.
-She had been among the minelaying forces which captured so many Grimsby and Boston trawlermen two days earlier.

 James and Flo would have learned in the Grimsby Daily Telegraph of a great British victory.
 But there had been confusion in planning and communications.
 Lessons would not be learned soon enough to prevent serious losses in future engagements.
-The newspapers also suggested that socialist revolution caused by starvation due to the naval blockade would force Germany to capitulate within a month.
+The newspapers suggested that socialist revolution caused by starvation due to the naval blockade would force Germany to capitulate within a month.
 They also reported suggestions that the war might be 'over by Christmas', but this was not the official view.